avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

 }
 ```

-- see Transactions for additional information about Karmacoin transactions...
+- see Transactions for additional information about Karma Coin transactions...
 ---

 ## Consensus Protocol
-KarmaCoin uses a nominated Proof of Stake (nPOS) consensus protocol with deterministic finality on blocks.
+Karma Coin uses a nominated Proof of Stake (nPOS) consensus protocol with deterministic finality on blocks.
 The protocol used is Parity tech `Babe` and `Grandpa`.
 Block producers and validators must stake an amount of KCoin in order to participate in the network.
 Entities who want to participate in the consensus protocol must be both block producers and validators.

 ---

 ## Accounts and Addresses
-KarmaCoin should Substrate SS58 address format for accounts identifiers.
+Karma Coin should Substrate SS58 address format for accounts identifiers.
 Accounts ids should be derived from user's maintain public keys and include a network id to avoid cross-chain signing issues.
 If public key for signature verification purposes can't be obtained from these ids then it needs to be included separately in signed transactions and messages so signatures can be verified.

 ## Mobile phone verifiers
 Verifiers should always run a blockchain node and must always participate in the consensus protocol. e.g. they are both block producers and validators.
 Verifiers servers should be configured to have local access to a node managed by the verifiers and use the same ids for verification and consensus participation.

 ---
 :::info License
-Copyright (c) 2022 by the [Karmacoin Authors](https://github.com/avive/karmacoin-docs).
-This work is licensed under the [Karmacoin License](/docs/license).
+Copyright (c) 2022 by the [Karma Coin Authors](https://github.com/avive/Karma Coin-docs).
+This work is licensed under the [Karma Coin License](/docs/license).
 :::